Quinty-Quest-Bounty/sc-quinty/SC.md

 - **Escrow Management**: Trustless handling of funds with 100% locking in Somnia Testnet's native token (STT), timed releases, slashing (25-50% on expiry), and refunds.
 Extensible for ERC-20 or fee structures.
 - **NFT-Based Reputation**: Soulbound ERC-721 NFTs with IPFS-hosted images and dynamic metadata for visual badges, tracking detailed metrics for creators and solvers.
 Utilities include reputation-gated features (e.g., discounts or access).
 - **IPFS Integration**: Decentralized storage for blinded submissions, solution reveals, and NFT assets (images/metadata).
 On-chain storage of IPFS CIDs ensures immutability; frontend handles uploads.
-- **Voting and Dispute System**: Community voting (DAO-style "pengadilan") for expired bounties and post-resolution disputes.
+- **Voting and Dispute System**: Community voting (-style "pengadilan") for expired bounties and post-resolution disputes.
 Voters stake ~0.0001 STT to vote on top submissions (rank 1-3).
 Rewards: True voters get 5% of bounty; top non-winner gets 10% if ranked high but not selected.
 For disputes: If community overturns winner, 80% refund to creator, 10% to true voters, 10% to solver.
 - **Transparent Airdrop Tasks**: Separate contract for protocol promotion/airdrop bounties with verifiable social proofs (e.g., X posts via IPFS).

 All development and testing target the **Somnia Testnet (chainId: 50312)** with native **STT** tokens.
 Staking for voting/disputes uses **0.0001 STT** to keep costs low, ensuring accessibility for POC.